sulu/sulu-docs/bundles/security/security_system.rst

         <system>Website</system>
     </security>

-To use object security on pages, media or custom entities you need to enable ``permission-check``:
+If you want to restrict pages, media entities or custom entities to logged in users with a specific role, you need to enable ``permission-check`` in the webspace configuration:

 .. code-block:: xml